Planning on doing Nag Tibba trek on your own? Here is a complete guide.

-If you are looking to up your game and start trekking independently – Nag Tibba is an awesome trek to test your skills.
+If you are looking to up your game and start trekking independently – Nag Tibba is the perfect trek to start with.

-First things first, let me explain why Nag Tibba?
+First things first, let me explain why you must start your independent outdoor journey with Nag Tibba:

-- It’s an easy yet challenging trek: Now what do I mean by that?
+a) It’s an easy yet challenging trek: Now, what do I mean by that?
 Although the trek is easy, the trail is not well marked.
-So, even as an easy trek, it is bound to throw a few challenge your way.
+So, even as an easy trek, it is bound to throw a few challenges your way.
 You will easily reach the base camp near Nag Mandir but the trail from there is through a dense forest up till the top.
 You will have to either rely on GPS coordinates to get there or hire at least a local guide to make sure you don’t get lost on the way.
+It is a good lesson in trail navigation.

-- Mountain Sickness: The entire trail is within the tree line, so the possibility of AMS is extremely low.
-And the maximum altitude on the trail is just about 3000m at Nag Tibba top, and you don’t even camp there.
+The entire trail is within tree line, so the possibility of AMS and other altitude-related health hazards is extremely low.
+The maximum altitude on the trail is just about 3,000M at Nag Tibba top, and you don’t even camp there.

-- Close proximity to villages: There are villages close by, so in any case of emergency, you can head back the same day.
+c) Close proximity to villages: There are villages close by, so in any case of emergency, you can head back the same day and there is ample of help available just in case you might need it.

 A. Pick your route: